RIOT-OS/RIOT/README.md

 compliance).

-RIOT is developed by an international open source community which is independent of specific vendors (e.g. similarly to the Linux community) and is licensed with a non-viral copyleft license (LGPLv2.1), which allows indirect business models around the free open-source software platform provided by RIOT.
+RIOT is developed by an international open source community which is independent of specific vendors (e.g. similarly to the Linux community).
+RIOT is licensed with LGPLv2.1, a copyleft license which fosters indirect business models around the free open-source software platform provided by RIOT, e.g. it is possible to link closed-source code with the LGPL code.

 ## FEATURES